janfreyberg/binocular-rivalry/README.md

 It's super hard to know which of matlabs various toolboxes functions come from.
 I would imagine the image processing toolbox is required.
 You also need to [install psychtoolbox](http://psychtoolbox.org/).

+You will also need the visual angle conversion scripts [here](https://github.com/autism-research-centre/convert-visangle).